-Action Detail Identify other elements in relationships with a source Click on the source or target element name in the row or column titles.
+Action Detail Identify other elements in relationships with a source or target element Click on the source or target element name in the row or column titles.
 The entire row or column is highlighted.
-Scroll across or down the highlighted row or target element or column and quickly identify where the relationships are; this is very useful if the row or column is long.
+Scroll across or down the highlighted row or column and quickly identify where the relationships are; this is very useful if the row or column is long.
 Display the 'Properties' dialog for the selected element Right-click on the element name and select the 'Properties' option.
 Identify diagrams in which the element is used Right-click on the element name and select the 'Find in Diagrams' option.
-Either: The only diagram in which the element is used displays, with the element highlighted, or A list of the diagrams in which the element is used displays; you then double-click on the required diagram to open it Highlight the element name in the Browser window Right-click on the element name and select the 'Locate in Project Browser' option.
-The Browser window expands to the location of the element, and the element name is highlighted.
-Make the Right-click on the element name and

-element the select the 'Set Context Item' option; the

-focus in any selected element becomes the subject of

-docked any other windows or screens that are
+Either: • The only diagram in which the element is used displays, with the element highlighted, or • A list of the diagrams in which the element is used displays; you then double-click on the required diagram to open it Highlight the element name Right-click on the element name and select the 'Locate in Project Browser' option. in the Browser window The Browser window expands to the location of the element, and the element name is highlighted.
+Make the element the focus in any docked screens or windows that are open Right-click on the element name and select the 'Set Context Item' option; the selected element becomes the subject of any other windows or screens that are open.

-screens or open.

-windows that

-are open